smukvica/itech_naloga/README.md

 ## Usage

+When using the server simulator the simulator is meant to run on the localhost where the connecting port is set to 8888.
+The actual device is using a different ip and port that need to be checked for the specific device.

 ### Server

 Server first reads a set of arguments to setup it's environment.
 If the arguments aren't provided the default values are used.